craigfay/.vim/README.md

 ### Examples of Composeability

+`15k` move the cursor up by 15 lines

+`3W` move the cursor to the third WORD (continuous non-whitespace chars)

 `7dj` deletes the next 7 lines in the `j` direction (down)

 `5>j` to indent the next 5 lines.
 Good to pair with `.`